Billy Elliot the Musical: Subversion of gender roles

 The production is notable in its empowering promotion of the subversion of traditional gender roles, promoting acceptance and open-mindedness; both implicitly in the show's decision to represent drag and the challenging of traditional masculinity in a positive light, and explicitly, in the shows lyrics and repeated core message of the value of 'expressing yourself' and embracing one's 'individuality.'
 Billy's subversion of traditional masculine "gender performativity" is highlighted against the contrast of Durham's extremely masculine working-class society.
 With this focus, Billy Elliot has the position of being "the first mainstream British entertainment to directly interrogate homophobic prejudice as a function of patriarchal society."
 With the impact of its empowering message of acceptance entering public discourse and education campaigns thanks to the prominence and financial success of the show.

 Empowering the working class

 Within the social context of the 1984–85 miner's strike, Billy Elliot's personal struggle to continue dancing is contrasted powerfully to choreographed violence due to the strike.
 The repetition of 'solidarity forever' is an empowering musical motif to represent the perceived power of the miners union.
 The message of strength in unity is assisted by emotive and colloquial lyrics, producing audience affect as the empowered everyday working men fight ardently against the British government.
 However the eventual fall of the worker's strike suggests that class differences are inevitable, yet there remains an allusion to strength despite this loss of power.
-Ultimately Billy's passion for dance remains empowering enough to allow his movement to a middle class education.